UCLA-BD2K/bd2kpubmed/README.md

 ![Screenshot](https://raw.githubusercontent.com/UCLA-BD2K/bd2kpubmed/master/images/image03.jpg)

 3. Make a PubMed search in the topic you are interested in.
-Below we give an example for the query “heart failure”.
+Above we give an example for the query “heart failure”.
    1. Click the “Save” button
    2. Choose your selection.
 Note that "all results" has a maximum of 10,000 citations.
 For more, download citations through the [Entrez PubMed API](https://www.ncbi.nlm.nih.gov/books/NBK25500/).
    3. Choose the format “CSV” format